MisterCodo/ngu/README.md

 Draw map to disk for choosen location according to beacons file provided.

 Usage:
-  ngu draw [flags]
+  cli draw [flags]

 Flags:
   -f, --file string   file consisting of characters defining placement of beacons.
 These beacons will be drawn on top of selected map.
   -h, --help          help for draw
   -m, --map int       map to optimize: (1)Tutorial Island, (2)Flesh World, (3)Planet Tronne, (4)Candy Land, (5)Mansions & Managers (default 1)
 ```